 * ECB holds rates at 0.75 pct, as expected

-Last month, Draghi said there was "a wide discussion" on reducing rates -- a comment that fed expectations a cut could soon follow.
-But hawkish remarks from a clutch of senior policymakers since have dampened that talk.
+Last month, Draghi said there was “a wide discussion” on reducing rates, a comment that fed expectations a cut would soon follow.

 A Reuters poll published on Monday had pointed to the ECB keeping rates on hold, though the economists surveyed were split on the chances of a cut in the next few months.

-Another cut of the refinancing rate would raise the question of whether the ECB would also lower its deposit rate -- already at zero -- by the same amount, which would push it into negative territory, essentially charging a fee for banks to park money with it, for the first time.
+Another cut of the main refinancing rate would have raised the question of whether the ECB would also lower its deposit rate -- already at zero -- by the same amount, which would push it into negative territory, essentially charging a fee for banks to park money with it for the first time.